oh-data-sci/propensity_to_buy/readme.md

 # proposed next steps
 in the limited time, this is limited progress. what i suggest to do next:

-- reimplement the feature engineering in sql so that it can run where the data reside
+- re-implement the feature engineering in sql so that it can run where the data reside
+- further data wrangling, towards building more enhanced features, based on interaction of present features
-- cross validated models, explore the parameter space to find a better fit.
+- cross validated models, to better explore the parameter space to find a better fit.
-- neural network models, po
+- neural network models, potentially more flexible